 A software program or program feature designed to locate misspelled words and notify the user of the misspellings.
 Depending on the spell checker, the feature may either autocorrect the word or allow the user to select from potential corrections on the misspelled word.
-In the picture, is an example of wavy red underlines and an example of how spelling errors in Microsoft Word are displayed.
+The picture is an example of wavy red underlines and an example of how spelling errors in Microsoft Word are displayed.
 When running a spell check on a document with red underlines, Word gives suggestions for each misspelled word.
 The red wavy underline can also be right-clicked to display corrections on the misspelled word.

 How does a spell checker work?

 The spell checker works by comparing every word typed with a list of thousands of correctly spelled, words and then uses algorithms to determine the correct spellings.
-If a word, such as a name, is correctly spelled, you have the option of adding the word to the list of correctly spelled words that can be used for future comparison.
+If a word (e.g., a name), is spelled correctly, you can add it to the program's exceptions list so it will not be flagged as misspelled in the future.

 How to access the spell checker